PabloRaigoza/Processing-p5.js/README.md

 This is done on purpose as I would like for them to run on the webpage smoothly.
 I also may have saw potential ways where I could make the programs better so I also may have only tweaked one.

 I translate from Processing to p5.js.
-Finally I have assumed that you have downloaded the p5.js librairies need for the project.
+Finally I have assumed that you have downloaded the p5.js librairies needed for the project.
 I do not have the libraries with every file as this is a waste of storage.

 Here is a link to download the p5.js libraires.